What is Dialectical Behaviour Therapy?

 This component of DBT will help you to navigate your personal relationships more effectively, while also making sure you take care of yourself.
 You will learn tools and techniques for expressing what you believe and what you need, develop clear boundaries in relationships and increase your confidence in negotiating with others.

 Traditional DBT is delivered via a team of therapists and involves intensive, long-term group therapy and individual sessions.
-Unfortunately due to limitations around what we can offer in a private psychology clinic, our psychologists do not deliver traditional DBT.
+Unfortunately due to limitations around what we can offer in a private psychology clinic, our psychologists do not deliver traditional DBT in Melbourne.
 Instead we work with clients using DBT principles.